About

 to a secular vocation, via the baptismal character

-on their soul.
+they received, on their souls, at Baptism.
 As lay Catholics, we have been called

-world in which we work, and to be able to show evidence
+world in which we work, and to show evidence

 to imitate the Christian life in the secular world

-at work, by example and faith-sharing, when proper,
+at work, by example and by faith-sharing, when proper,

-in order to fulfill Our Lord's desire in John 17 "that
+in order to fulfill Our Lord's desire in John 17:21,

 they may all be one, Father, as you and I are one."